Download PDF

 - FDI Inflow:

-Belize’s economic freedom score is 56.6, making its economy the 109th freest in the 2022 Index.
-Belize is ranked 22nd among 32 countries in the Americas region, and its overall score is below the regional and world averages.
+Belize’s economic freedom score is 59.8, making its economy the 85th freest in the 2023 Index.
+Its score is 3.2 points better than last year.
+Belize is ranked 18th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

 Background

 The former colony of British Honduras gained independence in 1981.
+Prime Minister Johnny Briceño was elected in 2020, and his People’s United Party holds 25 of the legislature’s 31 seats.
+High debt, high gas prices, and the rising cost of living have ignited protests.
 The economy relies primarily on tourism and exports of marine products, citrus, sugar, and bananas.
 Fluctuating agricultural commodity prices complicate policymaking.
-Elected in 2020, Prime Minister Johnny Briceño of the center-left People’s United Party (PUP) is in his second year in office and plans to advance institutional and tax reforms.
-The PUP holds 26 of the legislature’s 31 seats.
-Belize’s heavily indebted open-market economy has been hit hard by the COVID-19 pandemic.
-In 2021, against the backdrop of declining tourism receipts, the central bank offered its first U.S. dollar–denominated Treasury notes to raise capital for its foreign reserves.
-The country’s porous borders drive narco-trafficking and violent crime.
+Against the backdrop of declining tourism receipts, the central bank has offered its first U.S. dollar–denominated Treasury notes, raising millions in capital for its foreign reserves.
+Belize’s porous borders facilitate narco-trafficking and violent crime.

 Rule of Law